smorrrs/Desperados-III-Resources/level_guide.md

 ## What If?
+If Frank sees you he'll run after you.

-There's a short timer before the level ends after killing Frank.
+There's a timer of about 7 seconds before the level ends upon killing Frank.